 Make sure your public adjuster communicates with you and keeps you well-informed on fees and services.
 Public adjusters usually charge 10-15 percent of the total claim settlement, and your home insurance company typically will not cover these fees.
 Reliable public adjusters are usually more educated on policy coverages.
 Your public adjuster should be familiar with your policy and clearly explain what coverage and benefits you’re entitled to.

 Request a written contract that includes a detailed list of the repair work to be done, costs, materials, start and completion dates, and warranty information.
 Carefully read the fine print, and never sign a contract that you do not understand.
 If necessary, have your contract reviewed by an attorney first.

 Florida homeowners can cancel a home repair contract within three to five days of signing.
 If you suspect fraud, notify your home insurance carrier immediately and report it to the Florida DFS Division of Insurance Fraud, either online or by calling toll-free 1-800-378-0445.

 7. Call Your Insurer First in the Event of a Loss

 In the event of a loss, call your insurance company first.
-If your property was insured, your insurance policy is the best vehicle to recovery.
-Review your policy to make sure you understand your coverage by reading your policy’s declarations page, which shows how your policy is divided into coverage categories (Dwelling, Other Structures, Personal Property, and Loss of Use/Additional Living Expenses).
+If your property is insured, your insurance policy is the best vehicle for recovery.
+Review your policy to ensure you understand your coverage by reading your policy’s declarations page, which shows how your policy is divided into coverage categories (Dwelling, Other Structures, Personal Property, and Loss of Use/Additional Living Expenses).
 Your policy may also have additional Endorsements listed on your declaration page, including categories such as liability and medical payments.